jonathan93sh/CNNA/src/README.md

 src/make clean_rtl -> Cleans SystemC build, RTL and Vivado project

 # Result stored in
-src/IP_catalog/ -> this catalog contains the bit file for the CNNA accelerator with a uniq name for specific configuration
+src/IP_catalog/ -> this catalog contains the bit file for the CNNA accelerator with a uniq name for each specifict configuration